HanchaoLiu/ProgMoGen/README.md

 We thank them for kindly releasing their code.

 #### Bibtex
-If you find this code useful in your research, please cite:
+If you find this code useful in your research, please consider citing:

 ```
 @inproceedings{liu2024programmable,